-HamQTH.com and qrz.com are similar services, but HamQTH.com is free of charge and free of advertisement.
-For both you have to register first, before you can use the xml based queries.
+HamQTH.com, qrzcq.com and qrz.com are similar services, but HamQTH.com is free of charge and free of advertisement. qrzcq.com requires a Premium account.
+For all services you have to register first, before you can use the xml based queries.
 Enter your account data in Preferences–>Databases.

-When you click the small (disclosure) triangle, the result side window opens.
-The queries are enabled now, there are no menu items.
+When you click the small (disclosure) triangle in the upper right hand corner, the result window opens.
+The queries are enabled now.
 A query starts: